ministryofjustice/pttp-aws-codepipeline/README.md

 In order to deploy to multiple environments using this method you will need:

+- Access to the Shared Services AWS account (speak to the PTTP team to get this set up).
 - A CodeBuild pipeline in the PTTP Shared Services AWS account.
 - An IAM role in each trusting account with sufficient priviledges to run Terraform scripts on that trusting account.
 - A policy on each of these roles which allows the Shared Services AWS account to assume the role (see `Example A` below).